adamroberge/DynamicTokenLocViT/README.md

-# Dynamic ViT Visualization
+# Dynamic Token Location for ViT Visualization

-This repository contains code for visualizing self-attention maps in Vision Transformers (ViT) with dynamic tokens, specifically class and register tokens.
-The code allows for visualizing attention maps from different layers of the ViT model on the CIFAR-10 dataset.
+This repository contains the implementation of a Vision Transformer (ViT) model with dynamic tokens, including class and register tokens.
+The basic structure was based on the [DeiT code from Facebook](https://github.com/facebookresearch/deit), and the project is built upon this code.
+The idea of this project was inspired by the papers ["Vision Transformers need Registers"](https://arxiv.org/abs/2309.16588) and ["Going Deeper with Image Transformers"](https://arxiv.org/abs/2103.17239).

 ## Table of Contents